pablopalafox/semantic-depth/README.md

 The last line of this _data.txt_ contains the Mean Absolute Error for the absolute differences between the estimated distance and the real distance at a depth of x meters -- in our experiments, we set x = 10 m.
 We compute the MAE both for the naive and the advanced approaches (see the [Introduction](#intro) for an explanation on these two approaches).

+After having ran the previous python script with the `--save_data` argument set, we can now find the following inside the folders **380** and **580**:

-*\*_output.ply* contains the reconstructed 3D scene, featuring only the road, the walls and the naive and advanced distances (red and green lines) [MeshLab is needed to open a PLY file]
+* *_output.ply* contains the reconstructed 3D scene, featuring only the road, the walls and the naive and advanced distances (red and green lines) [MeshLab is needed to open a PLY file]

-*\*_output.png* features the segmented scene with the computed distances at the top
+* *_output.png* features the segmented scene with the computed distances at the top

-*\*_output_dips.png* is the disparity map that [monodepth](https://github.com/mrharicot/monodepth) predicts for the given input image
+* *_output_dips.png* is the disparity map that [monodepth](https://github.com/mrharicot/monodepth) predicts for the given input image

-*\*_output_distances.txt* is a plain text file containing the predicted width of the road using both the naive and advanced approaches
+* *_output_distances.txt* is a plain text file containing the predicted width of the road using both the naive and advanced approaches

-*\*_output_times.txt* is a plain text file containing the inference times for each task of the pipeline
+* *_output_times.txt* is a plain text file containing the inference times for each task of the pipeline

 The rest of the files can be disregarded.
 They are only generated for sanity checks.